Ordinaire (wine bar)

-Ordinaire is a wine bar, wine shop, and bistro-style restaurant in Oakland, California.
-Located on Grand Avenue in the Grand Lake District, Ordinaire had its grand opening in September 2013.
-Ordinaire only sells natural wine, produced from organic grapes with minimal chemical and technological intervention.
-Owner Bradford Taylor opened Ordinaire while pursuing a Ph.D at the University of California, Berkeley with a dissertation on the sense of taste in early 20th century modernist literature.
+Ordinaire is a wine bar, wine shop, and bistro-style restaurant in the Grand Lake District of Oakland, California.
+Ordinaire specializes in selling natural wine produced from organic grapes with minimal chemical and technological intervention.
+Owner Bradford Taylor opened Ordinaire in September 2013.
 Taylor is also an organizer of an annual natural wine festival in Oakland called Brumaire, which has held events at Ordinaire.

-In addition to selling and serving wine, Ordinaire serves small plates and periodically partners with chefs to open as a pop-up restaurant called Bistro Ordinaire.
+Ordinaire periodically partners with chefs to open as a pop-up restaurant called Bistro Ordinaire.
 Food and wine critics have praised Ordinaire for its selection of wines and hip yet unpretentious atmosphere.
 Amid a wave of interest in natural wine in the United States, Ordinaire has helped to establish Oakland as a natural wine hub.
 The shop has been described as an important site for natural wine culture within the East Bay, the San Francisco Bay Area, the West Coast, and the United States as a whole.